Pink (Brazilian) pepper

 - for an overview of our gift packaging, please refer to the section gift packaging

-These berries can cause allergic reactions in people with an allergy to cashew nuts
+These berries can cause allergic reactions in people with an allergy to cashews.

 - pink pepper can be eaten raw and used in hot preparations

 - use the berries whole - also as a garnish - or grind them.
 Preferably do not use a pepper mill with a metal grinding mechanism, unless combined with other spices (such as in four-season pepper).
-The skins are so thin and greasy that the grinding mechanism quickly clogs.
+The skins are so thin and greasy that the grinding mechanism quickly becomes clogged.

-- Consider not using the whole berries, but only the skins.
+- Also consider not using the whole berries, but only the skins.

 - keep your pink pepper in closed packaging